 But it isn’t all work and no play at Osmo x Marusan.
-They’ve got a slick selection of natural wines and sakes — via their side venture Chinatown Cavistes — and on Thursday to Sunday nights all summer a Nicaraguan-style barbecue pop-up called Espadon from John Mike Leblond and Jessica Midlash.
+They’ve got a slick selection of natural wines and sakes — via their side venture Chinatown Cavistes — and on Thursday to Sunday nights all summer, a Nicaraguan-style barbecue pop-up called Espadon from John Mike Leblond and Jessica Midlash.
 (Locals may recognize the name from a prior summer stint at Bar Kabinet on Laurier.)
-The set-up is biergarten-esque, with a counter service, picnic tables, and not one, but two, terrasses where to hang — plus a bocce court that’s incoming.
+The setup is biergarten-esque, with counter service, picnic tables, and not one, but two terrasses where to hang — plus an incoming bocce court.

-Come fall, though, Espadon will have to wind down the outdoorsy affair, and Osmo x Marusan will instead stay open past sundown, with an expanded menu befitting the Japanese snack bar, Schmidt says, it’s destined to become.
+Come fall, Espadon will have to wind down the outdoorsy affair, and Osmo x Marusan will instead stay open past sundown, with an expanded menu befitting the Japanese snack bar Schmidt says it’s destined to become.